 - Explain the Neighborhood Watch Log and its value.

 - Provide up to date crime prevention information, products and tactics.

 - Identify problems or other concerns you want to address in your area.

-- Provide invite forms, sign in sheets, and other necessary documents.
+- Provide invite forms, sign-in sheets, and other necessary documents to the Group Leader.

-- Provide information on signs, stickers, and other options to enhance your visibility.
+- Provide information on signage, stickers, and other options to enhance your visibility.

 The Official Neighborhood Watch street signs are not a requirement but only an option to consider for your group to purchase.
-They are a 2' x 2' fully reflective aluminum square sign.
-The purchase price includes the required hardware, post if needed, and installation by the City.
-These signs are an obvious deterrent to neighborhood crime since they directly communicate the intended message to a potential criminal that the area is under the auspices of the Pueblo Police Department's Neighborhood Watch Program.
+They are a 2' x 2' fully reflective aluminum signs with an anti-graffiti film applied.
+The purchase price includes the required hardware, post if needed, and installation by the city.
+These signs are an obvious deterrent to neighborhood crime since they directly communicate the intended message to a potential criminal that the area is under the auspices of the Pueblo Police Department's official Neighborhood Watch Program.
 They also indicate the boundaries of the area where trained and concerned neighbors are working together with the police to keep potential problems out.

-If we work together to watch out for each other in conjunction with the police, we can have an impact on crime not only within the blocks in which we reside but within our whole city.
-We urge you to discuss this information with your neighbors and get a Neighborhood Watch meeting scheduled with us soon!
+If we work together to watch out for one another we can have an impact on crime not only within the blocks we reside but within our entire city.
+We urge you to discuss this information with your neighbors and get your initial Neighborhood Watch meeting scheduled with us soon!

-The Pueblo Police Department would like to thank you for your interest and cooperation in setting up this program within your neighborhood.
+The Pueblo Police Department would like to thank you for your interest in setting up this program within your neighborhood.
 Good luck in your efforts!